-Stephanie is a specialist Neurological Occupational Therapist currently working as an associate OT and as the Manual Handling Co-coordinator working in a specialist neurology and neurosurgical NHS foundation trust.
-Stephanie is a qualified and HCPC registered Occupational Therapist and has been qualified for twelve years and for ten of these Stephanie has worked within neurology both acute and rehabilitation.
+Stephanie is a specialist Neurological Occupational Therapist currently working as an associate OT and as a clinical specialist Occupational Therapist in a private Neuro-rehabilitation hospital.
+Stephanie is a qualified and HCPC registered Occupational Therapist and has been qualified for thirteen years and for eleven of these Stephanie has worked within neurology both acute and rehabilitation.

 Stephanie is a skilled communicator with a plethora of skills developed through her years of Occupational Therapy practice.
 She is able to use those skills to broker solutions to the complex issues encountered when supporting an individual with complex needs to reach their desired outcomes.